By Theresa Harding (Updated 6/10/19)

 With patience, you can save your money and instead focus on the lifestyle changes as a natural way to keep your testosterone levels in check.

 Although you can be tested for your testosterone levels, you should also consider how you feel and the changes going on in your body because the tests may not always be solely reliable.

 So, now that we know what foods to eat that support your testosterone, you don’t want to continue eating foods that keep your levels depleted, right?
 Take note of the following foods.

 Soy also contains a bad fatty-acid ratio which is another reason why men should avoid them.
 There is still research to be done since the cause is unknown why it decreases testosterone.

 4. Nuts– Most nuts contain a mix of omega-6 and omega-3 fatty acids.
-You want to stick to the ones with a higher concentration of omega-3s and less omega-6s.
-Omega-6 fats increase testosterone-lowering SHBG (sex hormone binding globulin, omega 3s lower it.
+You want to stick to the ones with a higher concentration of omega-3s and fewer omega-6s.
+Omega-6 fats increase testosterone-lowering SHBG (sex hormone-binding globulin, omega 3s lower it.

 Nuts are known to have high amounts of protein and some have omega 3s, which may possibly reduce your natural production of testosterone.